 SB 228 also decreases State contributions for Fiscal Years 2016 and 2017.

 The State of Kansas sells pension obligation bonds to investors.
 The State pays back investors annually, with interest, over 30 years.
 Historically, the State has used general fund money from the State budget to pay investors.
 It will not come from the KPERS’ Trust Fund.
 It is a State obligation.

 The money the State makes from selling the bonds is deposited into the KPERS Trust Fund.
 It’s then invested as part of the System’s portfolio.
 Investment returns over time help fund benefits.

 This puts more money into the Trust Fund.
 It immediately lowers KPERS’ unfunded liability and improves our funding.
 There are more assets to earn investment returns and pay promised benefits.

-- Crews are working on the 600-block of Kansas Avenue and there will be closures for several weeks.
+- Crews are working on Kansas Avenue and I-70 near downtown.
+There will be closures for several weeks.
 See our contact page for more details.

 - Fact Sheet: Governor's KPERS Employer Contribution Reduction (PDF, 112KB)

 - Issue Brief: Important Changes in Pension Accounting and Financial Reporting for KPERS Employers (PDF, 163KB)